Sometimes, when I talk to teens, they tell me that teen life sucks.

 My motto is that in life, you get what you focus on.
 If you get up in the morning and you focus on what sucks, you will get exactly that, life that sucks!

 Teens can be very total in their thinking.
-During their teen years, they become more aware of what is happening to them and they develop more critical thinking.
-They try to make rules and draw conclusions from what is happening to them in life.
-If teens try something and it does not work, they tend to think that it was a terrible idea and they should avoid it forevermore.
+During their teen years, they become more aware of what’s happening to them and they develop more critical thinking.
+They try to make rules and draw conclusions from what’s happening to them in life.
+If teens try something and it doesn’t work, they tend to think that it was a terrible idea and they should avoid it forevermore.

 I think teens forget their ability to keep trying.
-We, the grownups in their lives (parents and teachers), need to help them learn that defeat is not in falling down but staying down.
+We, the grownups in their lives (parents and teachers), need to help them learn that defeat isn’t in falling down but staying down.
 We, their socializing agents (parents and teachers), need to give them the tools to consider challenges as opportunities to grow.
 We often forget to teach them that “this too shall pass”.

 We need to help teens believe they have the power, every day, to make changes when something that happens sucks – to do something, to think something, or to consider something that will change their definition from “teen life sucks” to “this particular thing sucks”.
 This sort of mind frame allows room for hope that things can be better.

 Teens need to learn to evaluate life as a “sucking incident”, an “exam that sucked”, a “not so good discussion” or even a “sucky day”.
 These things are a far cry from an entire life that sucks.